Meshuggah (1987-present): a Thrash Metal band from Umea, Switzerland.

-eaturing a type of thrash metal with primitive Death like tendencies, Meshuggah (a word from hebrew for "crazy") managed to become known as a Swiss extreme metal band of some minor fame despite remaining unsigned with their first several albums.
-The band was formed by guitarist Jens KIDMan.
-The band recorded several demos before KIDMan left to form Calipash, with guitarist Thordendal, bassist Peter Nordin and drummer Niklas Lundgren.
-Soon later, they decided to re-claim the old name.
+eaturing a type of thrash metal with primitive death metal like tendencies, Meshuggah (a word from hebrew for "crazy") managed to become known as a Swiss extreme metal band of some minor fame despite remaining unsigned with their first several albums.
+The band was formed by guitarist Jens Kidman in1987, but within a year had changed their name to Calipash.
+Joining Kidman was guitarist Fredrik Thordendal, bassist Peter Nordin, and drummer Niklas Lundgren.
+Soon later, they decided to re-claim the Meshuggah name.

 After replacing drummer Niklas Lundgren with Tomas Haake in 1990, the band signed a with German label' Nuclear Blast' to record their debut full-length album, Contradictions Collapse (1991); the album was to originally be titled "(All this because of) Greed".
 The album received positive reviews, but was not a commercial success.